Architects and Draftsmen: A Comparison of Job Duties

 The type of work a draftsman does depends on his or her area of expertise.
 For example, architectural drafters produce drawings for new construction projects.
 They may specialize in residential or commercial buildings or in the type of material used, such as steel, timber or reinforced concrete.
 Civil drafters prepare drawings for use in major civil engineering projects, such as highway and bridge construction, sewage systems and flood-control projects.
 Common drafting fields include aeronautics, electronics and architecture.

 Employers prefer draftsmen with college training.
-Because training varies considerably among these schools, the U.S. Bureau of Labor Statistics (BLS) recommends that students check with employers to see which type of training they prefer prior to enrolling at any school (www.bls.gov).
-Certificates, diplomas or degrees in drafting can be earned from technical institutes and community colleges.
-In some cases, drafting training can also be earned in military service.
+Because training varies considerably among these schools, the U.S. Bureau of Labor Statistics (BLS) recommends that students check with employers to see which type of training they prefer prior to enrolling at any school.
+Certificates, diplomas or associate's degrees in drafting can be earned from technical institutes and community colleges.
+In some cases, drafting training can also be obtained in military service.

 Architects tend to earn considerably more than draftsmen.
-In May 2013, architects earned a median annual salary of $74,110, reported the BLS.
-Architects in the highest percentile earned as much as $119,370 or more per year.
+In May 2014, architects, excluding landscape and naval, earned a median annual salary of $74,520, reported the BLS.
+Architects in the highest 10th percentile earned $121,910 or more per year.

 Draftsmen salaries vary depending on specialty.
-According to BLS data, architectural drafters earned a median annual wage of $48,800 in May 2012.
-By contrast, electrical drafters earned a median income of $57,250 in the same period.
+According to BLS data, architectural drafters earned a median annual wage of $49,970 in May 2014.
+By contrast, electrical and electronics drafters earned a median income of $58,790 in the same period.